sdhak/wb-outcomes-rag/README.md

 # Development Policy Intelligence

-### A RAG Application for Development Outcomes Analysis
+### A RAG Pipeline for Development Outcomes Analysis

 ## Overview
 This project builds a Retrieval-Augmented Generation (RAG)